jariperttunen/Rextensions/README.md

 # R extensions
-Demonstrating calling R functions from C. Three examples are available highlighting also row-major (row-first) vs. column-major (column-first) matrix storage organization in C and R respectively.
+Three examples demonstrate calling R functions from C using R's C library API.
+They also highlight row-major (row-first) vs. column-major (column-first) matrix storage organization in C and R respectively.

 The first example creates one vector in C, passes on the vector data to R function that makes vector addition in R style and returns the result vector back to C.

-The second example creates one matrix in C, sends the matrix data as column-first to R function that creates R matrix and performs  matrix addition in R style and returns the result matrix back to C.
+The second example creates one matrix in C, sends the matrix data as column-first to R function that performs matrix addition in R style and returns the result matrix back to C.

 The third example creates one matrix in C, sends the matrix data as row-first to R function that creates (column-first) R matrix to match the row-first data for proper indexing in R.